eeepaaa/piedra-papel-tijeras/README.md

 Unfortunately at this time I was not able to properly implement JavaScript.
 I will review my notes and do further research on the matter before attempting to apply .js so users can intereact with it.

+## v2.1

+I've finally implemented JavaScript!
+The game will now start upon pressing a button; though user's input comes from the console.

 ### NOTE: The game is to be played in Spanish.